13 Tips How to Motivate Your Team

 - Find out what the employee likes and dislikes.
 Ask about employee interests.
 Some employees may need additional responsibility because his or her existing responsibilities are not exciting anymore.
 Giving employees a variety of new tasks can reveal their hidden talents, which can also be used in a positive way for the company.

 - Remind the employee that, as they accomplish company goals, they are gradually realizing their own.
 Remind your team that achieving business goals will also fulfill their personal needs.
 Some say, it takes 10,000 hours to become an expert, which means every task is a way to the world of experts.
 Find out more about the small and big dreams of your employees, make them your common goal visible to everyone.
-This will help every employee remember that the harder he works, the greater the benefits, not only for the company, but for themselves.
+This will help every employee remember that the harder he works, the greater the benefits, not only for the company but for themselves.
+Read more: Personal Growth in a Team.

 - Always listen to your team.
 Give employees the opportunity to speak.
 These can be weekly or monthly reports, where employees can evaluate their work, make recommendations for the future, evaluate their work environment, and other aspects.
 That will allow the employee to become more involved and aware of the company’s values.

-- Create healthy competition between colleagues.
+- Create a healthy competition between colleagues.
 You can create a motivational game from time to time.
 For example, employee internal voting for the best colleague, followed, of course, by a prize.
 The reward doesn’t always have to be big to please someone.
+Read more: Gamification for Business Growth: How to Make Your Team Productive.

 - Give employees the opportunity to develop their skills.
 Provide a variety of seminars and courses that will allow your employees to develop and stay on track.
 In today’s digital age, microlearning is becoming more popular and does not disrupt the rhythm of work, as it only takes 10 minutes a day, but makes employees’ lives more exciting.